Why WhatsApp Is the Future of B2B Sales and Customer Engagement

 Because the API is hosted externally, it can handle higher message volumes, support multiple users, and connect with CRMs, automation tools, and any other platform you’re using.
 By allowing these integrations, the API helps you fit WhatsApp into your tech stack and build a smooth workflow where all your tools are connected.

-How WhatsApp Business was used
+How companies use WhatsApp Business

 With the API in place and advanced features on the rise, people started using WhatsApp to scale their marketing efforts.
 They could send more messages at once thanks to the API, so why not?
 However, WhatsApp had different plans.